The raw Wild West of Jackson Hole, Wyoming

 woman standing in front of historic cabin

 I live in Kansas, somewhat near Kansas City.
 I just got home from driving to Jackson to visit my sister.
 I took I-80 through Nebraska.
-As a Californian, I am getting the feel for the Wild West, as I have lived back here for 5 years now.
-The Wild West history is unendingly fascinating.
+As a Californian, I am getting the feel for the Wild West, as I have lived back here for a few years now.
+The Wild West history is quite fascinating.

 woman standing in front of a river

-My sister first took me to the Grand Teton National Park, in which resides the Menor Historic Ferry.
+My sister took me to the Grand Teton National Park, where we encountered the Menor Historic Ferry.
 Bill Menor arrived here in 1894 and set up his own tiny town.
-He created a ferry across the Snake River.
+He built a ferry across the Snake River.
 I assessed the width and rate of rapidity of the river.
 I tried imagining climbing on board the wooden raft with other people, mules, carts, supplies….
 See the cable behind me?
 The ferry raft was attached to that.
 That seems seriously unsafe and unstable.

 a historic cabin

 In 1916, Maud Noble moved to this tiny town, and lived in this cabin.
-She was from a wealthy family in Philadelphia, and yet choose to live in these wilds as a single woman.
+She was from a wealthy family in Philadelphia, and yet she choose to live in these wilds as a single woman.
 She later bought the ferry from Bill, and took over the running of it.
 The dangerous isolation of this region is palpable.
 Talk about strength and grit.
-This long-deceased woman greatly inspired me.
+This long-deceased woman will never know how greatly she inspired me.

 As we walked down the path, we came upon the carriage house, being restored by the National Park Service.